ccswbs/UoGd7-Training/HALT.md

 ##Alternative Text

 Alternative text, or "alt text" for short, is a brief description of a image on a webpage.
 Alt text is not visible on the page, but it is essential for creating accessible content.
+Users who cannot see images on the screen depend on alt text, which can be read aloud by assistive technology.
 There are a few important things to know about alt text:
 * Alt text should be kept short and descriptive.
 * Alt text is necessary for images that provide information to the user.
 * Alt text should not be attached to images that are purey decorative.